mpenet/knit/README.md

 # knit

-Thin wrapper around Java Executors/Threads
+Thin wrapper around Java Executors/Threads and with configurable `future` and `future-call`.

 ## Usage